xfoa/spud/README.md

-# spud
+# Spud

-Send inputs to a remote machine, with minimum input lag and rollback netcode.
+Send inputs to a remote machine, with input lag compensation.

+## WARNING: This project is a work in progress and is currently unusable